Wally Bayola: Sex scandal

-On September 2, 2013, a video showing Bayola and "EB Babe" Yosh Rivera engaging in sexual intercourse, was uploaded to YouTube.
+On September 2, 2013, a video showing Bayola and EB Babe Yosh Rivera engaging in sexual intercourse, was uploaded on YouTube.
 The video was immediately removed from the site but already went viral in several social media channels, including Facebook.
 After the scandal became known, it was reported that Bayola would not be appearing on Eat Bulaga! temporarily, as stated by his manager, Malou Choa Fagar who said the comedian "will lie low from the program".
-Rivera has not appeared on Eat Bulaga! since, and Bayola did not reappear until five months later on February 8, 2014, when he made an appearance on that day only during the "Juan for All, All for Juan" segment.
+Rivera has not appeared on Eat Bulaga! since, and Bayola did not reappear until five months later on February 8, 2014, when he made an appearance on that day only during the Juan for All, All for Juan segment.
 Bayola has since returned full-time and is currently a host on Eat Bulaga!.

 Bayola admitted on a Startalk interview that he attempted suicide with a gun at the time he realized the sex video had gone viral.
 A phone call from his colleague Jose Manalo brought him back to his senses and made him stop the attempt, and he was reminded to visit his daughter, who is battling leukemia, in the hospital.

 Profanity incident

 On August 10, 2023, Bayola and co-host, Jose Manalo were doing a skit on the show's Sugod Bahay, Mga Kapatid! segment, their scene was briefly interrupted when Manalo spoke to studio hosts Vic Sotto, Joey de Leon and Tito Sotto.
 Meanwhile, Bayola disappeared from the screen but accidentally uttered the Tagalog expletive "putang ina" off-screen that caught everyone's attention.
+The Movie and Television Review and Classification Board (MTRCB), motu proprio, issued a Notice to Appear and Testify to the production group of E.A.T.

 A day later, on August 11, 2023, Bayola expressed regret and sincerely apologized for the incident and admitted that he had made a mistake.

-After Bayola's heartfelt apology to viewers and fans, the Movie and Television Review and Classification Board (MTRCB) issued a “Notice to Appear and Testify” to the production group of the TV5's former noontime show, E.A.T. then later "Eat Bulaga!", regarding a hearing over the utterance of profanity by one of its hosts, Wally Bayola.

 Personal life

-Bayola has been married to Riza Bayola since he was twenty (20) years old.
-Together, they have five children.
+He has been married to Riza Bayola since the age of 20, and they have five children.
 His first grandchild was christened in 2016.

+In March 2026, Bayola sustained injuries from a motorcycle accident.